Guidelines: Guest Editors for Special Volumes

 Instructions to Guest Editors

-A Guest Editor works on one issue or one volume (2 issues) of the journal, helping to oversee content (pending peer-review) and copyediting in consultation with the Editors of the journal.
-This is a position of responsibility equivalent to editing a book of essays.
+A guest editor works on one issue or one volume (2 issues) of the journal, helping to oversee content (pending peer-review) and copy-editing in consultation with the journal editors.
+Guest editing is a position of responsibility equivalent to editing a book of essays.

-The Guest Editor, in consultation with the Early Theatre Editors, will seek peer-review for the issue, either essay by essay or as a whole issue.
+The journal's editors will oversee peer-review for the issue, either essay by essay or as a whole issue.
 At least two reports are required.

-If unpublished manuscript copy is involved (from a public records office or private estate archive), then the Guest Editor is responsible for making sure copies of that manuscript (electronic preferred) and copies of the essays using such manuscript sources are sent to the journal's paleographer for checking transcriptions.
+If unpublished manuscript copy is involved (from a public records office or private estate archive), the guest editor is responsible for coordinating with the journal editors to ensure that digital images of those records along with the essays using such manuscript sources are sent to the journal's paleographer for transcription checking, following acceptance and prior to the start of copy-editing.
 Each author must secure permissions for using private archival material, as required.